Data protection

 What data is stored by Instagram?

-In the following we will show you a list of the least cookies placed in your browser when click on an Instagram function (e.g. button or an Insta picture).
-In our test we assume you do not have an Instagram account, since if you would be logged in to your Instagram account, your browser would place significantly more cookies.
+Below we show you cookies that are at least set in your browser when you click on an Instagram feature (such as a button or an Insta image).
+In our test, we assume that you do not have an Instagram account.
+If you are logged into Instagram, significantly more cookies will be set in your browser.

-The following cookies were used in our test:
+These cookies were used in our test:

 Name: csrftoken